-35H-1.08 REGULAR MEETINGS - The MPO's regularly scheduled monthly meetings shall be posted one year in advance.
+A. REGULAR MEETINGS - The Governing Board shall adopt a calendar for the anticipated regularly scheduled monthly meetings prior to the commencement of each calendar year.
 Any changes to these dates may be made by the Chairperson provided that advance notice of any rescheduled meeting shall be made public at least seven (7) days before such meeting is scheduled to take place.
-A regular meeting may be canceled by the Chairperson or Vice-Chairperson provided advance notice of such cancellation shall be made public at least seven (7) days before such meeting was to have taken place.
+A regular meeting may be canceled by the Chairperson or Vice Chairperson provided advance notice of such cancellation shall be made public at least seven (7) days before such meeting was to have taken place.